Artane, Dublin: Amenities

 Artane is also the site of the Coolock-Artane Credit Union main office, and the Donnycarney-Beaumont Credit Union, located in Artane Castle Shopping Centre.

 Artane Beaumont Football Club is based at Rockfield Park, as is Rockfield Tennis Club.
 St. Pauls Artane F.C. is located at Gracefield Avenue.
 Killester Basketball Club uses the facilities at St. David's CBS, Artane.

 Education

 Schools in Artane include St. David's CBS and St. David's Boys National schools, as well as St. John of God Girls National School on Kilmore Road.

 Religion

 Artane is a parish in the Fingal South East deanery of the Roman Catholic Archdiocese of Dublin.
 There are two Roman Catholic churches serving the area: Our Lady of Mercy, Brookwood Grove (Artane parish), and St John Vianney, Ardlea Road (Ardlea parish).
 The Serbian Orthodox Church Parish of Saint George uses Artane's Oratory of the Resurrection, Kilmore Road, for its services.
 Designed by the architect Liam McCormick the oratory contains stained glass windows by the artist Ruth Brandt.

+Artane is part of the Coolock, Church of Ireland Parish.